 FREQUENTLY ASKED QUESTIONS

-What is the purpose of Marine Well Containment Company (MWCC)?MWCC is an independent company, not in the business of making a profit, that provides well containment equipment and technology in the U.S. Gulf of Mexico.
-As the leader in deepwater well containment in the U.S. Gulf of Mexico, the company is committed to being continuously ready to respond to a deepwater well control incident in the U.S. Gulf of Mexico and is committed to advancing its capabilities to keep pace with its members' needs.
+What is the purpose of Marine Well Containment Company (MWCC)?MWCC is an independent company that provides well containment equipment and technology in the U.S. Gulf of Mexico.
+As the leader in deepwater well containment in the U.S. Gulf, the company is committed to being continuously ready to respond to a deepwater well control incident in the U.S. Gulf and is committed to advancing its capabilities to keep pace with its members' needs.

 The company provides an interim containment system consisting of MWCC-owned and maintained equipment along with access to mutual aid vessels and equipment.
 MWCC is advancing this capability with an expanded system.
-The expanded containment system began delivery in 2013 and is expected to be available in 2014.
+The final components, including two Modular Capture Vessels (MCVs) and the Subsea Containment Assembly (SCA), are expected to be available in the coming months.

 How does MWCC fit in with other industry offshore initiatives?MWCC's mission is specific to containment of a deepwater well control incident in the U.S. Gulf of Mexico.
 Multiple industry initiatives are also aimed at improving prevention, well intervention and spill response readiness.